-Subject to the availability of funding, this announcement describes how eligible applicants should apply for Social, Behavioral, and Economic Research Needs in Aquaculture.
-We anticipate having approximately \$3,000,000 to fund projects of up to a total cost of \$250,000 in Federal funds (pending Federal appropriations).
-Projects will be competitively selected and run for up to two years.
-We anticipate awarding approximately 13 awards.
+Subject to the availability of funding, this announcement describes how eligible applicants should apply for 'Exploring New Aquaculture Opportunities'.
+The National Sea Grant Office anticipates having approximately \$1,500,000 available to fund projects of up to a total of \$100,000 in Federal funds (pending Federal appropriations).
+Projects will be competitively selected and run for 1-2 years.
+We anticipate awarding approximately 16 awards.

-There is no guarantee that funds will be available to make awards, or that any Application will be selected for funding.
+There is no guarantee that funds will be available to make awards, or that any application will be selected for funding.
 If an applicant incurs any costs prior to receiving an award agreement signed by an authorized NOAA official, it does so at its own risk of not being selected or of these costs not being included in a subsequent award.
 NOAA and DOC will not be responsible for any incurred project costs if this program fails to receive full funding.